ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/resiliency-design.md

 -   a mechanism to failover from the primary database to the standby replica and back

-In the Cross-Region Resiliency pattern for Web Apps, the database tier is deployed on Virtual Server Instances across two availability zones in the primary region following an active-standby architecture.
+In the web app cross-region resiliency pattern, the database tier is deployed on Virtual Server Instances across two availability zones in the primary region following an active-standby architecture.
 Data is replicated to the standby copy in the same region by the database software using database specific replication and failover configuration options.
 A second standby database replica is configured in the DR region.
 Data is replicated asynchronously to the DR region by the database software using database specific HA/DR options.

 Note that this database deployment architecture is subject to the 99.9% IBM Cloud infrastructure [SLA](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en#detail-document) for a region.
 For 99.99% infrastructure SLA within the region, the database must be deployed on virtual servers across three availability zones within the region and use clustering and replication configurations which will be database specific and are beyond the scope of this document.

 An alternative to deploying the database in VPC Virtual Server Instances is to use [IBM Cloud Databases](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-about) instances in a multi-zone region (MZR).
 IBM Cloud Databases provides highly available and scalable managed SQL and no-SQL databases with 99.99% SLA and low operational cost.
 Provision an instance of the [IBM Cloud Databases](https://cloud.ibm.com/docs/cloud-databases?topic=cloud-databases-about) in the primary region and configure database replicas to asynchronously replicate data to the DR region.
 See how to configure read-only replicas in a different region for [IBM Cloud Databases for MySQL](https://cloud.ibm.com/docs/databases-for-mysql?topic=databases-for-mysql-read-replicas), [IBM Cloud Databases for PostgreSQL](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas&interface=ui#read-only-replicas-provision) , and [IBM Cloud Databases for EnterpriseDB](https://cloud.ibm.com/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-read-only-replicas&interface=ui).

-## Backup and Restore design
+## Backup and restore design
 {: #backup-design}

-The Cross-Region Resiliency pattern for Web Apps uses backup and restore to protect database contents from accidental deletion or corruption and provide short term storage for historical data.
+The web app cross-region resiliency pattern uses backup and restore to protect database contents from accidental deletion or corruption and provide short term storage for historical data.

 Do the following to create transaction consistent database backups that can be quickly restored in the same region where the Web Application is deployed: